New Jersey Roads - Gloucester CR 603

 The western sextant connector is the CR 603 SB mainline, and as I noted, there's some directional confusion afoot.
 Besides that, this sign does nothing because it's located at a curve with no choice of where to turn, and in fact is counterproductive because traffic has to make a right to continue

 Even more confusing, CR 603 SB at CR 630 and CR 630 SB at CR 603, simultaneously.
-(Never mind that they have the same digits.)
-The one-way sign is for 630 traffic, telling them not to turn right and head the wrong way up the NJ 47 jughandle.
+Never mind that they have the same digits, that's the least of the issues here.
+The one-way sign is telling traffic not to turn right and head the wrong way up the NJ 47 jughandle.
 (Interestingly, it's a right-turn jughandle, because left turns are allowed at the light - this is for NJ 47 traffic to CR 603 or, less likely, CR 630.)
-The CR 635 sign, despite being mounted flush with the one-way sign, seems to be telling CR 603 traffic that heading south on CR 630 will lead to CR 635 in about a mile.
+The CR 635 sign, despite being mounted flush with the one-way sign, seems to be telling traffic that following the one-way arrow onto CR 603 will lead to CR 635 in about a mile.
 I'd like to believe that, anyway, because the other explanation is that someone mounted the sign at the wrong intersection, and I would completely buy that.
-Considering the next intersection south on 630 is for CR 621, and that I can't imagine much traffic on 603 trying to find 635, maybe I'll just have to accept that we're all wrong here.
+The last sign continues straight on CR 630 and is the only one I'm okay with.

 CR 630 NB comes to an end.
 Although CR 603 SB (or WB, whichever you like at this point) is heading this way, the "TO" is correct for once, because 603 is not defined on the concurrency.